 This seasonal, lunch-only eatery from renowned chef Thomas Keller is open Fridays and Saturdays for a limited time, but their chicken + pulled pork sandwiches make it entirely worth the visit.

 The French Laundry, 6640 Washington St., Yountville

 Oh you fancy-fancy?
 The French Laundry has been awarded Michelin’s highest rating of three stars since 2007, with chef Thomas Keller offering two tasting menus each day.

 During select days in July, Steltzner is offering visitors the chance to enjoy a unique tasting + tour experience, followed by lunch in the vineyard.

 If the wine is flowing enough to turn this quick day trip into an overnighter, here are some spots to stay.

 This boutique hotel is set in Downtown Napa — within walking distance to the Napa Valley Wine Trolley — has a rustic-chic vibe, wine bars + weekly performances by Bay Area musicians.

 Rent a private cottage or vacation home — even one with an in-ground hot tub — at this luxury resort.
-Pamper yourself at their spa, get centered with some yoga + top off your relaxation at their adult-only hilltop pool.
+Pamper yourself at the spa, get centered with some yoga + top off your relaxation at an adult-only hilltop pool.

 La Casita, Napa